School of Diagnostic Medical Sonography Program Description

 You will receive classroom instruction in the theoretical principles of ultrasound and collecting and analyzing patient information.
 You will also be exposed to a wide range of state-of-the-art equipment and a large volume of cases.

-Clinical and didactic classes meet 40 hours per week, Monday – Friday.
+Clinical and didactic classes meet up to 40 hours per week, Monday–Thursday.

 The core curriculum includes: